kylln20/WRO_FE_2023-24/README.md

 Engineering Documentation
 ======
-This repository details Team <>’s building and programming process in creating an autonomously driving car for the 2024 WRO Robotics Competition.
-This is our second year participating in the Future Engineers competition.
+> This repository details Team <>’s building and programming process in our 2nd participating year of the 2024 WRO Future Engineers Competition.

-## Content of Repository
+# Content of Repository
 * `models` - 3D printable files designed by us
 * `others` - other essential files (is for other files which can be used to understand how to prepare the vehicle for the competition.
 It may include documentation how to connect to a SBC/SBM and upload files there, datasets, hardware specifications, communication protocols descriptions etc. If there is nothing to add to this location, the directory can be removed.)
 * `schemes` - schematics of our robot's electrical systems